lab11/CurrentSense/README.md

  - Connect the GND of your target to the GND header.
    I usually connect target GND to the GND header at the bottom, whose label is occluded by the screw.
+ - Hook the scope probe to the test point at the top left (and GND anywhere)

+The rest of the board is the same idea as above.
+Choose a range, measure voltage, divide by the number on the board, get amperage.